 Before I begin, let me tell you about our two brains—the Thinking Brain and the Feeling Brain.
 The Thinking Brain does all the thinking.
 The calculations and analyzing part is for this brain.
 The Feeling Brain, on the other hand, is driven by emotions.

-It seems quite obvious that we do most of the things with our Thinking Brain.
+It seems pretty apparent that we do most things with our Thinking Brain.
 After all, it is the smart one.
 But, surprisingly, it is not so.
 Our Feeling Brain drives us.
 The Thinking Brain only gives directions of what our Feeling Brain tells us.

 When it comes to what we want, our Feeling Brain is in charge.
 Technology has only given us diversions, and having too many diversions is not freedom.
 It only makes people want things that they don’t really want.
 When people have more diversions, they try to live a comfortable life, making them more fragile.
 Unfortunately, life is not always easy and comfortable.
-When our ease and comfort are replaced by pain, it will be a difficult time.
+It won’t be easy when our ease and comfort are replaced by pain.
 So, making life easy and comfortable is not freedom.

 Freedom is also not happiness.
 The need to feel happy all the time is an inability to identify and tolerate negative emotions.
 It’s not that being happy is not good.
-It’s that you must be able to identify negative emotions and deal with them instead of trying to find external validations and comfort.
+Instead, you must be able to identify negative emotions and deal with them instead of finding external validations and comfort.

 Real freedom is an ethical form of freedom.
-It can be accomplished through self-limitation.
-Choosing everything you want is not freedom, but it is to choose what you will give up in your life.
+You can accomplish it through self-limitation.
+Choosing everything you want is not freedom.
+It is to determine what you will give up in your life.
 We, as individuals, can choose what we want and what we don’t have.
 But again, there is the Feeling Brain.
-It’s the ability not to let the Feeling Brain make every decision for us that will give us freedom.
+It’s the ability not to let the Feeling Brain make every decision that will give us freedom.

 For example, if we exercise every day, we build physical freedom.
-We become stronger, and we will have more energy and more stamina.
+We become more robust and have more energy and more stamina.
 But the Feeling Brain does not want us to exercise.
 If we commit to exercising despite our Feeling Brain not wanting it, we are on our way to physical freedom.
 Similarly, if we build our skills, we will have the freedom to pursue more job opportunities and build a better career.

 “The most meaningful freedom in your life comes from your commitments, the things in life for which you have chosen to sacrifice.”